stefanovic80/geompy/README.md

 `who`

-command shows the list of all the available python variables
+command shows the list of all the python variables currently in use

 ![Alt Text](pictures/who.png)